PrinceNiyonshuti/localization-app/README.md

 - get data from api call and make a limit of data to retrieve
 - Google Map API and Autocomplete Features
 - Google Map Marker
+- unit testing
 - Button simulation in testing
 - checking if the component has all needed inputs,form ,button ...

 # 2. Time Taken to Complete

-- The project took me 6 hours
+- The project took 6 hours

 # 3. Coding style and standards